Architecture of ADO.NET DataSet

 LINQ to DataSet provides language-integrated querying capabilities for disconnected data stored in a DataSet.
 LINQ to DataSet uses standard LINQ syntax and provides compile-time syntax checking, static typing, and IntelliSense support when you are using the Visual Studio IDE.

-In the next article, I am going to discuss the ADO.NET using SQL Server Stored Procedure.
-Here, in this article, I try to explain the Architecture of DataSet in .NET Framework.
+In the next article, I am going to discuss the ADO.NET Transaction in C# with Examples.
+Here, in this article, I try to explain the Architecture of ADO.NET DataSet in the .NET Framework.
 I hope this article will help you with your need.
 I would like to have your feedback.
-Please post your feedback, question, or comments about this Architecture of DataSet in the .NET Framework article.
+Please post your feedback, question, or comments about this Architecture of ADO.NET DataSet in the .NET Framework article.